Bike paths in Sydney

-Gladesville Bridge

-The Gladesville Bridge has a narrow shared cycle and pedestrian path on its eastern side.
-Do not attempt to cycle on the western side as the path is too narrow for a bike.

-On the southern (Drummoyne) end the connection can be confusing as cyclists are prohibited from using 50m of the path alongside Victoria Road between Wolsley Street and Cambridge Road.
-The designated route from the Iron Cover Bridge is via Renwick Street, Wrights Road, Drummoyne Avenue and Cambridge Road.
+History

 The Canada Bay Bike Plan 2005 proposed to widen the path between Cambridge Road and Wolseley Street and stated that this was one of five routes "formally included by RTA in BikePlan 2010 and have RTA funding and priorities allocated".
 This did not happen and was dropped by the Council in 2014.

-The northern (Gladesville) end was identified in the NSW Bike Plan 2010 as one of 13 "major missing links" and that the "Huntleys Point pedestrian / cycle bridge" was a "priority metropolitan link".
+The northern end of the Gladesville Bridge was identified in the NSW Bike Plan 2010 as one of 13 "major missing links" and that the "Huntleys Point pedestrian / cycle bridge" was a "priority metropolitan link".
 As of November 2021 there is no indication when, if at all, work will commence on this bridge.

-To ride from Drummoyne to Hunters Hill, as you exit the Gladesville Bridge, the designated cycle route is via a 180° corner at the end of the bridge, down alongside the access loop (from Burns Bay Road at Hunters Hill to Victoria Road at Gladesville).
-You will drop below the road level where there are four stairs on your left.
-Go down the stairs and through the tunnel before descending a further two flights of stairs to Huntleys Point Road.
-Ride north along Huntley's Point Road for about 100 metres where there is a path to the left.
-Take the path up the hill past the southern end of Keeyuga Road, keep to the left hand path which will take you onto Tarban Creek Bridge.